Sovereignty Symposium XXXVIII Agenda

 Panel A: Bridging Gaps in Indian Country: Law, Policy, and Health Equity

-• Grace Fox (Tribal Healthcare Policy Analyst, University of Oklahoma), Moderator
+Grace Fox (Seminole), Tribal Healthcare Policy Analyst, University of Oklahoma

-• Clayton Fulton (Chief of Staff, Indian Health Services)
+Clayton Fulton (Cherokee), Chief of Staff, Indian Health Services

 Panel B: From Vision to Viability: Funding and Financial Strategy in Indian Country

-• Fatima Abbas (Director of Tribal & Native Affairs, U.S. Treasury)
+Fatima Abbas (Haliwa Saponi), Director of Tribal and Native Affairs, United States Treasury

-• Dr. Christy Finsel (Oklahoma Native Assets Coalition)
+Dr. Christy Finsel (Osage), Executive Director, Oklahoma Native Assets Coalition, Inc.

-• Jennifer Lamirand (Bressler, Amery, & Ross, PC)
+Jennifer N. Lamirand (Citizen Potawatomi), Principal, Bressler, Amery, & Ross, PC

 Panel C: Regulating the Machine: Tribal Nations and Artificial Intelligence